cosminadrianpopescu/vim-sql-workbench/README.md

 ## Intellisense

-`vim-sqlworkbench` plugin comes with intellisense out of the box.
+`vim-sql-workbench` plugin comes with intellisense out of the box.
 In order to take advantage of the auto complete intellisense, you have to set the schema report (see the previous section).